madeindjs/git_track/README.md

 # git_track

-Log branch activity each minutes to get time spent report.
+Log time spent on each branch for a Git repository.

 ## Usage